What to Know About Groin Pain During Pregnancy

 You may also feel pain or pressure around your bladder, as well as pain when you have sex.

-While UTIs are also common during pregnancy, it’s important to reach out to your doctor to get treatment for them.
+Since UTIs are common during pregnancy, it’s important to reach out to your doctor to get treatment for them.

-Untreated UTIs may lead to a kidney infection, which, according to the American Pregnancy Association, is linked to early labor and low birth weight.
+Untreated UTIs may lead to a kidney infection, which can be linked to early labor and low birth weight.

-So it’s a good idea to reach out to get it seen to as soon as possible.
+So it’s a good idea to reach out to get it seen as soon as possible.

 Some STIs also cause pain in the groin area.